xiuheng-wang/NODE_release/README.md

 # Change Point Detection with Neural Online Density-Ratio Estimator

+In this repository you can find the codes to reproduce the results of the ICASSP paper <a href="https://xiuheng-wang.github.io/assets/pdf/wang2023change.pdf">Change Point Detection with Neural Online Density-Ratio Estimator</a>.

 Steps:

 1. Run main.py and draw.py to plot Fig.1 and Fig.3;